No more hidden fees: New law requires cable and satellite TV companies to disclose full costs

 A new bill enacted by Congress and signed in late December by President Donald Trump will protect consumers from some surprise fees and at least provide an opportunity to opt out of the ones to come.

-Called the Television Viewer Protection Act of 2019, the law takes effect on June 20 unless the Federal Communications Commission grants a six-month extension.
+Called the Television Viewer Protection Act of 2019, the law takes effect June 20 unless the Federal Communications Commission (FCC) grants a six-month extension.

-It will apply to both stand-alone TV packages and the TV portion of bundled plans that combine TV with internet service.
+It will apply to stand-alone TV packages and the TV portion of bundled plans that combine TV with internet service.

 The law includes several key protections endorsed by the nonprofit consumer protection agency Consumer Reports: